tahiri-lab/KMeansPhyloTreesClustering/README.md

     $ ./KMPTC -tree ../data/all_trees_woese.txt 1 1 2 10

 # Input
-=> The input data sets are located in the folder "data".
+The input data sets are located in the folder "data".
 You can also use your own data, please ensure that the file respect the needed format.

 # Output
-=> See the folder "output"
+See the folder "output"
 The output is in the following files:
-1) stat.csv - for the clustering statistics;
+1) stat.csv - for the clustering statistics.
 2) output.txt - for the cluster content.

 # Clean Project